-- All applications to programmes offered by the School of Art History should include a brief personal statement of approximately 500 words along with the academic written sample.
+All applications submitted to the School of Management should include a brief personal statement of approximately 500 words instead of the academic written sample.

 All applications submitted to the Department of Philosophy should provide a sample of written work of no more than 2,500 words in length.

 Students applying for programmes run by the Graduate School are not expected to submit a sample of their written work.